Brosa1/tcore-docs/docs/plugins/create/sdk/module-action-trigger-module.md

 ---
 sidebar_position: 4
-title: ActionTriggerModule
+title: Module - Action Trigger
 slug: /plugins/create/action-trigger
 ---

-# ActionTriggerModule
+# Action Trigger Module

-This Plugin module allows you to create a custom Action trigger.
+This Module allows you to create a custom Action trigger.
 You decide when the action must be triggered.

 An `ActionTriggerModule` will never be triggered by an external event, you must manually analyze the configuration and trigger the action.
 You are responsible for watching external events and triggering events.

 For instance, if you were to develop an MQTT Plugin, you would need to manually watch all topics in your `ActionTriggerModule` configuration and decide if your action should be triggered or not.

 ## Sample code